geelweb/django-customflatpages/README.md

 ## Configuring your Django installation

-First you have to install the [Django flatpages app](https://docs.djangoproject.com/en/1.6/ref/contrib/flatpages/#installation).
+First you have to install the [Django flatpages app](https://docs.djangoproject.com/en/1.8/ref/contrib/flatpages/#installation).

 Edit `settings.py` and add `'geelweb.django.customflatpages'` to the `INSTALLED_APPS`

-Create the database tables using `python manage.py syncdb` or `python manage.py migrate customflatpages` if your application use [south](http://south.aeracode.org/)
+Create the database tables using `python manage.py migrate`.

-If your application use [south](http://south.aeracode.org/), and you try to upgrade from django-customflatpages 0.1 to 0.2, you have to execute `python manage.py migrate customflatpages 0001 --fake` before the migrate command.

 ## Settings